yowainwright/yowainwright.github.io/drafts/2018-05-02-starting-with-ts.md

 ### Configuration tools I used

 The Dollar Shave Club team used Jest.
-The standard is
+When working with TypeScript, the clearest path seemed to be TS-Jest—(what Dollar Shave Club uses for TypeScript projects) so I tried it out.
+It turned out to be very easy to get working.
+I started out by added a stardard,

 ### Problems I had getting started with TypeScript